-This Quarterly Report on Form 10-Q and the documents incorporated into this report by reference contain, and we may from time to time make, forward-looking statements.
+This Quarterly Report on Form 10-Q the documents incorporated into this report by reference contain, and we may from time to time make, forward-looking statements.
 From time to time in the future, we may make additional forward-looking statements in presentations, at conferences, in press releases, in other reports and filings and otherwise.
-Forward-looking statements other than statements of historical fact, including statements that refer to plans, intentions, objectives, goals, targets, strategies, hopes, beliefs, projections, prospects, expectations or other characterizations of future events or performance, and assumptions underlying the foregoing.
-The words "may", "could", "should", "would", "will", "project", "intend", "continue", "believe", "anticipate", "estimate", "fore cast", "expect", "plan", "potential", "opportunity", "scheduled", "goal", "target" and "future", variations of such words, and other comparable terminology and similar expressions and references to future periods are often, but not always, used to identify forward-looking statements.
+Forward-looking statements are all statements other than statements of historical fact, including statements that refer to plans, intentions, objectives, goals, targets, strategies, hopes, beliefs, projections, prospects, expectations or other characterizations of future events or performance, and assumptions underlying the foregoing.
+The words "may," "could," "should," "wull," "would," "will," "project," "intend," "continue," "believe," "anticipate," "estimate," "forecast," "expect," "plan," "potential," "opportunity," "scheduled," "goal," "target," and "future," variations of such words, and other comparable terminology and similar expressions and references to future periods are often, but not always, used to identify forward-looking statements.
 Examples of forward-looking statements include, but are not limited to, statements about the following:

-- our prospects, including our future business, revenues, expenses, net income, earnings per share, margins, profitability, cash flow, cash position, liquidity, financial condition and results of operations, backlog of orders and revenue, our targeted growth rate, our goals for future revenues and earnings, and our expectations about realizing the revenues in our backlog and in our sales pipeline; - the effects on our business, financial condition and results of operations of current and future economic, business, market and regulatory conditions, including the current economic and market conditions and their effects on our customers and their capital spending and ability to finance purchases of our products, services, technologies and systems; - the effects of fluctuations in sales on our business, revenues, expenses, net income, earnings per share, margins, profitability, cash flow, capital expenditures, liquidity, financial condition and results of operations; - our products, services, technologies and systems, including their quality and performance in absolute terms and as compared to competitive alternatives, their benefits to our customers and their ability to meet our customers' requirements, and our ability to successfully develop and market new products, services, technologies and systems; - · our markets, including our market position and our market share; - our ability to successfully develop, operate, grow and diversify our operations and businesses; - · our business plans, strategies, goals and objectives, and our ability to successfully achieve them; - the sufficiency of our capital resources, including our cash and cash equivalents, funds generated from operations, availability of borrowings under our credit and financing arrangements and other capital resources, to meet our future working capital, capital expenditure, lease and debt service and business growth needs; - the value of our assets and businesses, including the revenues, profits and cash flow they are capable of delivering in the future; - · industry trends and customer preferences and the demand for our products, services, technologies and systems; - the nature and intensity of our competition, and our ability to successfully compete in our markets;

-- business acquisitions, combinations, sales, a alliances, ventures and other similar business transactions and relationships; and - · the effects on our business, financial condition and results of operations of litigation, warranty claims and other claims and proceedings that arise from time to time.
+- our prospects, including our future business, revenues, expenses, net income, earnings per share, margins, profitability, cash flow, cash position, liquidity, financial condition and results of operations, backlog of orders and revenue, our targeted growth rate, and our goals for future revenues and earnings; - the effects on our business, financial condition and results of operations of current and future economic, business, market and regulatory conditions, including the current economic and market conditions and their effects on our customers and their capital spending and ability to finance purchases of our products, services, and technologies; - the effects of fluctuations in sales on our business, revenues, expenses, net income, earnings per share, margins, profitability, cash flow, capital expenditures, liquidity, financial condition and results of operations; - our products, services, technologies and systems, including their quality and performance in absolute terms and as compared to competitive alternatives, their benefits to our customers and their ability to meet our customers' requirements, and our ability to successfully develop and market new products, services, and technologies; - our markets, including our market position and our market share; - our ability to successfully develop, operate, grow and diversify our operations and businesses; - our business plans, strategies, goals and objectives, and our ability to successfully achieve them; - the sufficiency of our capital resources, including our cash and cash equivalents, funds generated from operations, availability of borrowings under our credit and financing arrangements and other capital resources, to meet our future working capital, capital expenditure, lease and debt service and business growth needs; - the value of our assets and businesses, including the revenues, profits and cash flow they are capable of delivering in the future; - industry trends and customer preferences and the demand for our products, services, and technologies; - the nature and intensity of our competition, and our ability to successfully compete in our markets; - business acquisitions, combinations, sales, alliances, ventures and other similar business transactions and relationships; and - the effects on our business, financial condition and results of operations of litigation and other claims and proceedings that arise from time to time.